giovanniboscu/continuous-section-field/technical-white-paper/03_weight_laws.md

 # Weight Laws and Sectional Homogenization

+> **Prerequisites**
+> This document assumes familiarity with the basic concepts of linear structural elasticity:
+> Young's modulus E, shear modulus G, and the isotropic relation G = E / (2(1+ν)).
+> Readers without this background are referred to a standard structural mechanics textbook before proceeding.

 ## Purpose of Weight Laws

 In CSF, geometric definition and physical properties are intentionally decoupled.